 You cannot request mailing to a different address, and you cannot change your address, when you renew a driver license online.

-Which address will be printed on my NYS driver license?
+Which address will be printed on my NY State driver license?

 How do I change my address on DMV records and documents?

 See how to change your address on DMV records and documents.

 Where can I get information about a NY State non-driver photo ID card?